 To close the customer feedback loop, survey customers after they buy a product or service from your ecommerce store.
-At Allianz, after every transaction, the customer is automatically sent a brief survey, and then the survey results are immediately sent to the employee who facilitated the transaction and published on local intranet dashboards for everyone to review.
-Following this, frontline employees call a sample of customers who answered the survey to listen to the problems they bring up and correct them or escalate them.
-Soon after implementing this customer feedback system, Allianz saw a double-digit increase in its Net Promoter Score (NPS) and an increase in policy renewal rates.
+Allianz automatically sends customers a brief survey after every transaction.
+The survey results are immediately sent to the employee who facilitated the transaction and published on local intranet dashboards for review.

 Anastasia Beverly Hills obsesses over its customers, and the feeling is mutual.
-Founded in 1997, the cult-loved cosmetics brand is most loved for its eyebrow line, which was way ahead of its time.
+Founded in 1997, the cosmetics brand is adored most for its eyebrow line, which was way ahead of its time.

-Instead of assuming what its loyal customer base wants Anastasia Beverley Hills relies on customer insight, intensive user testing, including in-person interviews, try-on sessions, product tutorials, and deep-dive questionnaires.
-But most critically, the company's customer-centric data mining isn't limited to actual products.
+Instead of assuming what its loyal customer base wants, Anastasia Beverley Hills relies on customer insight and intensive user testing, including in-person interviews, try-on sessions, product tutorials, and deep-dive questionnaires.
+But most critically, the company's customer-centric data mining isn't limited to products.

-Anastasia Beverly Hills also invited users to test its existing website, which was the basis for its Magento Commerce replatform project with Guidance.
-In the end, our web developers helped the customer obsessed company create an immersive website experience with best-in-class performance and long-term cloud-based scalability.
+Anastasia Beverly Hills also invited users to test its existing website, which was the basis for switching to Magento Commerce.
+Guidance web developers helped the customer-obsessed company create an immersive web interface with best-in-class performance and long-term cloud-based scalability to maximize customer experience.

-The first Drybar opened in 2010, and in just a few years, the beloved blowout salon expanded to upwards of 150 locations.
-Beyond its brick-and-mortar growth across the United States, the company is now a coveted haircare brand with more than 100 product offerings, including hot hair tools, treatments, and styling products.
+The first Drybar opened in 2010, and in just a few years, the beloved blowout salon expanded to over 150 locations.
+The company is now a coveted haircare brand with more than 100 product offerings, including hot hair tools, treatments, and styling products.

-Built on true customer obsession, with a finger on the pulse of what its audience wants, Drybar sells its products on its website, as well as through larger retailers like Sephora, Nordstrom, and Ulta.
-The brand's 2013 product launch was ultimately a marketing strategy to help customers recreate the unique experience they get at a blow-dry bar, and its replatform to Magento Commerce needed to reflect this.
+Built on true customer obsession, Drybar sells products on its website and through larger retailers like Sephora, Nordstrom, and Ulta.
+The brand's 2013 product launch was ultimately a marketing strategy to help customers recreate the unique experience they get at a blow-dry bar, and its website needed to reflect this.

-In just three months, Guidance transformed Drybar's website into a comprehensive resource that resonated with customers’ needs in looking for a high-quality at-home experience.
-No longer a dark and moody interface, the landing page is now on par with the customer journey of walking into a Drybar location.
-In other words, it’s bright, bubbly, fresh, and chock full of the brand's signature vibrant yellow hues.
+In just three months, Guidance transformed Drybar's website into a comprehensive resource that resonated with customers’ desire for a high-quality at-home experience with Magento Commerce.
+No longer a dark and moody interface, the site is now on par with the customer journey of walking into a Drybar location—it’s bright, bubbly, fresh, and highlighted by the brand's signature vibrant yellow hues.